f4exb/sdrangel/plugins/channelrx/freqtracker/readme.md

 <h3>7.5 Toggle root raised cosine filter</h3>

 Use this toggle button to activate or de-activate the root raised cosine (RRC) filter.
-When active the bnadpass boxcar filter is replaced by a RRC filter.
+When active the bandpass boxcar filter is replaced by a RRC filter.
 This takes effect only in normal (DSB) mode (see control 14).

 <h3>7.6 Tune RRC filter rolloff factor</h3>